- Sustainable Fisheries

 - Hawaii state law

-Green turtles are found throughout the world, occurring primarily in tropical, and to a lesser extent, subtropical waters.
+Green turtles are found throughout the world, occurring primarily in tropical and subtropical waters.
 The Hawaiian green turtle is genetically distinct from the other green sea turtle populations, nesting primarily in the French Frigate Shoals of the Northwestern Hawaiian Islands and feeding in the coastal areas of the main Hawaiian Islands.
-This species was in a steep decline as of the 1970s because of direct harvest of both turtles and eggs by humans.
-The population has grown steadily over the last thirty years after protection began in 1978.
+This species was in a steep decline as of the 1970s due to subsistence and commercial harvest of both turtles and eggs by humans.
+As a result of State and federal (ESA) protections over the past thirty years, the nesting population has responded positively, increasing at a rate of 5% per year, with almost 800 females nesting annually (compared to 67 turtles in 1973).
 Greens are the most common species of sea turtle found in Hawaiian waters.

-- A typical adult green turtle has a carapace length of 40 inches and can weigh from 200-500 lbs.
+- A mature adult green turtle has a carapace length of approximately 3 feet (36 inches or 90 cm) and can weigh around 350 lbs.

 - Green turtles exhibit counter-shading with a carapace (shell) that can range from olive brown to black in color and a much lighter yellow plastron (underside).